Destination Wedding Planning: The Venue Selection Process

 Verify that your wedding contract states in writing all the agreements that you reached regarding venue provisions and vendors.
 The person you work with on the contract may not be the same venue coordinator for your wedding, and the on-site venue coordinator may change between the time you sign the contract and the day you marry.
 Anything you don't have in writing on the contract may not be honored.
 If you absolutely can't get something to be added to the contract, at least make sure you have it in writing via email.
 Assume that all verbal agreements never happened.

 A travel agent can be a fantastic resource when it comes to securing one or more room blocks.
 He/she will help you navigate the contract terms to help you set aside the proper amount of rooms while avoiding the risk of being held liable for un-booked rooms.
 This is another area where Step 3 (Firm up your Guest List) is so important.
 While it's not an exact science, you should do everything in your power to avoid setting up a room block with too few or too many rooms!

-Here at Meggie Francisco Events, we are passionate about destination wedding planning.
-We're based in Dallas, so we have the ability to meet face-to-face with our clients and to be there for every step of the planning process.
-If you'd like our expert guidance while planning your wedding, please visit our contact page to open a conversation!
+I am passionate about destination wedding planning.
+I’m based in Ohio, so I have the ability to meet face-to-face with my clients and to be there for every step of the planning process.
+I also frequently work with couples across the US; we use video chat for all our meetings.
+If you'd like my expert destination wedding planner guidance while planning your big day, please visit the contact page to open a conversation!

 Thumbnail Credit: Lauren Peele

 Meggie Francisco is a Columbus wedding planner and event designer.
 She is well versed in guiding clients through challenging event design and management goals, and has successfully executed corporate events, social occasions, and destination weddings around the world.
 Contact Meggie today for a complimentary consultation for her wedding planning or event planning services.